Dry Ice Blasting FAQs:

 Why would I choose dry ice blasting over another cleaning and surface prep method?

-Dry ice cleaning offers a non-toxic, environmentally friendly alternative to traditional cleaning methods that creates no secondary waste in the cleaning process.
+Dry ice cleaning offers a non-toxic, environmentally sustainable alternative to traditional cleaning methods that does not create secondary waste in the cleaning process, does not require chemicals, and does not use valuable and expensive water in the cleaning process.
 It can also reduce time and labor costs when compared to other methods.

 Is dry ice blasting dangerous?